 If you’re just getting your feet wet, a Lifetime sit-on-top kayak could be a perfect match for your paddling needs.
 In this guide, we’ll share advice for buying new and used Lifetime sit-on kayaks, as well as links to learn more about specific models in our comprehensive Paddling Buyer’s Guide.

-Our picks: Best Lifetime sit-on-top kayaks for 2022
+Top picks: Best Lifetime sit-on-top kayaks for 2024

 Best Lifetime Sit-On-Top Kayaks